Network Rail has a register which contains all applicable Health and Safety Legislation and how it applies to Network Rail.

 Following a review it is not believed there have been any material changes to the Register in the past six months which will affect Network Rail’s position.

-There are, of course, a number of new regulations that have been introduced in response to the COVID-19 pandemic.
-Given the number of updates and the fast-moving situation these have not been included in the register update.
+There are, of course, a number of new legislative provisions and regulations that have been introduced in response to the COVID-19 pandemic.
+As was previously the case, these have not been included the review.